tilburgsciencehub/airbnb-workflow/README.md

 Open your command line tool:

-- Check whether your present working directory is  `tisem-airbnb` by typing `pwd`
+- Check whether your present working directory is  `tisem-airbnb` by typing `pwd` in terminal

   - if not, type `cd yourpath/tisem-airbnb` to change your directory to `tisem-airbnb`